asim/emque/README.md

 MQ is a simple in-memory message broker which supports http2.

 It is used mainly for testing.
 Purely a toy project.

-Discovery, clustering, etc coming soon.
+## Features

+- In-memory message queue
+- Client side clustering
+- Go client
+- HTTP2
+- TLS

 ## Usage